pyOpenSci/python-package-guide/index.md

 ✨ Python packaging tools & structure ✨
 ^^^
 All of the modern tools discussed in this guide will help you build an efficient packaging workflow.
-This section helps you select the one that will work best for your workflow.
+This section helps you select the one that will work best for you.
 :::